ReeseLin/gitskills/README.md

 # gitskills
-# Creating a new branch is 666 quick.
+# this is the master message
+# this is want to conflict